Porphyrellus porphyrosporus

 Porphyrellus porphyrosporus, commonly known as the dusky bolete, is a rare fungus belonging to the family Boletaceae.
 With its purple-brown cap and stem, P. porphyrosporus is not easy to spot, despite its large size.
-This summer and autumn species occurs under pines, but can also be found beneath deciduous trees.
 It is a large (both cap diameter and stem length up to 15 cm) brown bolete.
-Its most distinctive features are the purple-brown spore print and the blue-green colour of the flesh at the top of the stem and above the hymenium.

-This is a widespread species of Europe, especially in the north, but is nowhere particularly common.
-The fruit bodies appear from late summer to autumn, often in small groups, associated with broad-leaved trees such as beech and oak.
+Found in Europe and North America in summer and autumn, the species occurs under trees.

 Description

 This mushroom has a dark brown cap, usually with a paler margin.
 Initially convex, caps expand and sometimes become irregularly lobed.
 It is 6 to 15 cm in diameter when fully expanded, and the caps have soft buff flesh with a vinaceous tinge.
 The tubes are similar in colour to the cap, and when cut or bruised, turn blue-green.
 The stem is 5 to 16 cm tall and 1 to 3 cm in diameter, equal or clavate, tobacco brown and slightly velvety to the touch when young, becoming smooth as the fruit body matures.

-The mushroom has an unpleasant sour taste and odour.
+The flesh is white, producing blue stains which change color.
+The mushroom has a mild to pungent smell and a mild to bitter taste.
+The spore print is reddish-brown.

+Similar species

+It might overlap with P. atrofuscus and P. olivaceobrunneus.
+Tylopilus griseocarneus and T. indecisus are similar.

+Distribution and habitat

+It is a widespread species of Europe, especially in the north, but is nowhere particularly common.
+It can be found in northern North America.

+The fruit bodies appear from late summer to autumn, often in small groups, associated with broad-leaved trees such as beech and oak.

+Edibility

 One guide lists the species as edible, while another considers it "probably edible".

-Tylopilus indecisus is a similar species.